The van Kampen obstruction and its relatives

 It follows that $\ker p^*$, which is a group containing $\tta(X)$, is generated by elements $a\in H^n(X\but N\sigma)$ in the vertices $\sigma\in\Gamma^{(0)}$ that are homologous (with pre-cosheaf coefficients) to $-a$ via loops in $\Gamma$ that do not lift to $\tl\Gamma$.
 Note that a (graph-theoretic) cycle in $\Gamma$ lifts to $\tl\Gamma$ iff it has an even length.

 For further computations of cohomology of deleted product see \cite{Bau}, \cite{Um}, \cite{Ni}, \cite{BF} and references there.

 \head 4.
-Linkless and panelled embeddings \endhead
+Linkless and panelled embeddings\footnotemark \endhead

-We say that an embedding $g$ of an $n$-polyhedron $X$ in $\R^m$ is {\it linkless} if for every two disjoint closed subpolyhedra of $g(X)$, one is contained in an $m$-ball disjoint from the other one.
-Amazingly, Robertson, Seymor and Thomas proved (modulo Lemma 4.1 below) that if a graph embeds in $\R^3$ in such a way that no pair of disjoint cycles is linked with an odd linking number, then it also admits an embedding into $\R^3$ that is linkless and knotless, where {\it knotless} means that the image of every cycle is unknotted \cite{RST}.
-They also showed that if two linkless, knotless embeddings of a graph in $\R^3$ are inequivalent then they differ already on some subgraph, isomorphic to a subdivision of one of the Kuratowski graphs $K_5$, $K_{3,3}$ \cite{RST}.
-Most famously, they proved that a graph admits a linkless embedding in $\R^3$ if and only if it has no minor among the seven graphs known as the {\it Petersen family} \cite{RST}.
+An interesting theme emerged in combinatorial embedding theory in the early 1980s when J. H. Conway and C. Gordon, and independently H. Sachs observed that every embedding of the complete graph $K_6$ in $\R^3$ links some pair of disjoint (graph-theoretic) cycles of $K_6$ with an odd linking number.
+Amazingly, Robertson, Seymour and Thomas proved that if a graph $G$ embeds in $\R^3$ in such a way that no pair of disjoint cycles is linked with an odd linking number, then it also admits an embedding in $\R^3$ that is {\it panelled} (or ``flat'') in the sense that the image of every cycle of $G$ bounds a disk in $\R^3$ whose interior is disjoint from the image of $G$ \cite{RST}.
+Let us note that every panelled embedding is {\it knotless}, that is, contains no nontrivially knotted cycles.

+Robertson, Seymour and Thomas also showed that if two panelled embeddings of a graph in $\R^3$ are inequivalent then they differ already on some subgraph that is isomorphic to a subdivision of one of the Kuratowski graphs $K_5$, $K_{3,3}$ \cite{RST}.
+In particular, if $G$ is planar, then all its panelled embeddings in $\R^3$ are equivalent.
+Most famously, Robertson, Seymour and Thomas proved that a graph admits a panelled embedding in $\R^3$ if and only if it has no minor among the seven graphs known as the {\it Petersen family} \cite{RST}.